RTEMS/rtems-docs/c-user/glossary.rst

     system call
         In this document, this is used as an alternate term for directive.

+    system-on-chip
+        This project uses the `system on a chip definition of Wikipedia
+        <https://en.wikipedia.org/wiki/System_on_a_chip>`_: "A system on a chip or
+        system-on-chip is an integrated circuit that integrates most or all components of a computer or other electronic system."

+        Systems on a chip are :term:`target` systems for applications using :term:`RTEMS`.

     target
         The system on which the application will ultimately execute.